blakeembrey/writing/contents/articles/sublime-text-preferences/index.md

   "draw_white_space": "selection",
   // Always adds a trailing newline character "ensure_newline_at_eof_on_save": true,
-  // Exlude the defaults, plus any third-party module directories "folder_exclude_patterns":
-  [
+  // Exludes directories from showing up in the sidebar and search "folder_exclude_patterns": [
     ".svn",
     ".git",
     ".hg",